zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: array
           :required: false

+     - .. note:: This functionality is currently in closed beta.
+Please contact our partner management team if you are interested in testing this functionality with us.

-     - An optional routing configuration which enables you to route a successful payment, or part of the payment, to one or more connected accounts.
+       An optional routing configuration which enables you to route a successful payment, or part of the payment, to one or more connected accounts.
 Additionally, you can schedule (parts of) the payment to become available on the connected account on a future date.